 F minor is often abbreviated Fm.
 The notes in the chord are F, Ab, C. The root note is placed on the 4th string.
-The index finger should bar the two three string on the 1st fret.
+The index finger should bar the three string on the 1st fret.
 All Fm chords

 F dominant 7th

 F dominant 7th is often abbreviated F7.
 The notes in the chord are F, A, C, Eb.
 The most common way to play F7 is as a barre chord.
 The presented fingering consists of a doubled root, a minor third, a doubled fifth and a minor seventh.